darkboyx893/Genes/README.md

 # Genes
-"This is a small script to read a string and count the amino acid from the 3 base pairs of Adenine, guanine, cytosine, and thymine."
+"The script is made to read string of bases and count the amino acid from the 3 base pairs of Adenine, guanine, cytosine, and thymine."
-It counts certain amino acids which are commented in the code.